Butler and Baker

 That’s the basic story.

-One thing that bothers a lot of people is why did Yosef interpret one dream in a positive way and the other in a negative way.
+One thing that bothers a lot of people is why did Joseph interpret one dream in a positive way and the other in a negative way.

 One the surface the dreams seem very similar.